gaultier/blog/how_to_make_your_own_static_site_generator.md

 To implement the search function which is purely client side, I used to have a search index with trigrams.
 However I realized that at my scale, a linear search is just fast enough (< 1ms), and it is not much data to transfer (3 MiB uncompressed for all articles, Github pages applies gzip compression automatically with a 2-10x compression ratio).

 When someone types in the search box for the first time, the HTML content for each article is fetched in parallel.
 This way, users who never use the search feature do not pay the price for it.
 The browser caches future fetches.
+If a loyal reader already has read all articles, then they are already cached in their browser and the fetch is a no-op.

 To avoid searching for irrelevant content, I ignore some DOM elements, e.g. the header, footer, code snippets, etc.